 It is also possible that investee companies may over the years' experience instances where one or more of their PAIs rise rather than fall.
-The portfolio manager therefore makes the assessment of the PAIs first at the aggregate level to determine which is the overall sustainability path of the company, and second on each PAI separately.
+The Delegated Investment Manager therefore makes the assessment of the PAIs first at the aggregate level to determine which is the overall sustainability path of the company, and second on each PAI separately.
+7.2.4 Additional disclosures for ex-Article 8 SFDR funds 7.2.4.1 INTRODUCTION For ex-Art.
+8 SFDR Sub-Funds, the Regulation requires that additional information must be disclosed to investors about:

-8.4 ASSESSMENT OF SUSTAINABILITY RISKS